* Sale canceled due to lack of buyer appetite - source

 * Retail sentiment unnerved by pending arrival of Amazon.com

-A Blackstone spokeswoman declined to comment.
+A Blackstone spokeswoman did not respond to an emailed request for comment.